moltenform/podcast-pop-person/README.md

         python ./step1_configure.py
         and so on, running each script step from 1 to 4.

-The script is only recommended for conversations between 2 people talking, with no music or long sound effects, If there are more people speaking the parameters in `step2_get_transcription.py` can be increased, and if there is music in the input a preprocessing step may be needed to remove it first.
+The script is only recommended for conversations between 2 people talking, with no music or long sound effects.
+If there are more people speaking, the parameters in `step2_get_transcription.py` can be increased, but if there is music in the input, you may need to remove it first.
 ```